exonum/exonum-doc/src/advanced/node-management.md

   in reverse order, starting from the `latest` and at least up to the `latest - count + 1`.
 The default value is the height of the latest block in the blockchain.
+- **earliest**: integer=
+  Minimum height of the returned blocks.
+The default value is `Height(0)` (the genesis block). `earliest` has the least priority compared to `latest` and `count`.
+It truncates the list of returned blocks if some of them have a lesser height.
+The blocks are returned in reverse order, starting from the `latest` and at least up to the `latest - count + 1`.
+The default maximum height of the returned range of blocks is the latest block in the blockchain.
+- **add_precommits**: bool=
+  If `true`, then returns and array of precommit hashes collected for every returned block.
+The default value is `false`.
 - **add_blocks_time**: bool=
-  If `true`, then returns an array of `time` objects.
-The time value corresponds to the average time of submission of precommits by the validators for every returned block.
+  If `true`, then returns the median precommit times for every returned block.
   The default value is `false`.

 #### Response